mateoguzmana/react-native-zendesk-unified/README.md

-## Library Under Construction – Do Not Use Yet 🚧

-I'm currently working on this library, even though it is already working, it's not yet fully usable as there will be breaking changes coming soon.
-If you want to help, feel free to open a PR!
-Testing the alpha version is also very welcome.

-See the [Supported Zendesk SDKs and Methods](#supported-zendesk-sdks-and-methods) section for more information of what is currently supported and what is coming soon.

-It is part of my journey to learn how to create native modules for React Native.
-So it might take a while to get it to a stable state (or maybe I'll never get there, who knows 🤷‍♂️).

 # react-native-zendesk-unified

 React Native wrapper for the iOS and Android Zendesk SDKs (Chat, Support & Answer Bot)

+See the [Supported Zendesk SDKs and Methods](#supported-zendesk-sdks-and-methods) section for more information of what is currently supported and what is coming soon.

 ## Installation